Tom Booth-Amos: Career

-Booth-Amos raced in the World Supersport 300 Championship in 2020 and 2021 with a successful second season finishing 2nd in the championship.
+Booth-Amos raced in the World Supersport 300 Championship in 2020 and 2021 with a successful second season finishing second in the championship.

 For 2022, Booth-Amos graduated to the World Supersport Championship.

+During 2023, he split his racing, riding in both the Supersport World Championship for Motozoo Kawasaki Racing by Puccetti, finishing in 15th place and winning the WorldSSP Challenge, and in the British Supersport Championship for Gearlink Kawasaki, finishing in second place.